Specialties

 Intimacy issues

-You’ve experienced a betrayal of trust in your relationship and you would like to explore your feelings and responses
+You’ve experienced a betrayal of trust in your relationship and you would like to explore your feelings and see shifts in your responses

 You’ve been to therapy before and desire more depth-oriented approach